 The second benefit to leasing a car is that it's cheaper in the short term.
 If you have a tight or uncertain cash flow, you may appreciate lower monthly payments.
 In order to get similar low monthly payments from an auto loan you may need to extend the loan period to the maximum, sometimes up to eight years – which isn’t a great idea because of the added interest you’ll need to pay or you will need a large down payment to bring the finance amount down.

 The third advantage is flexibility.
 If you move a lot or aren't ready to commit to a vehicle then why not lease it for three years until you're prepared to commit?

-Finally, most leases in the market place are typically referred to as ‘walk-away’ leases because the value at the end of your lease know as the residual value is guaranteed.
+Finally, most leases in the marketplace are typically referred to as ‘walk-away’ leases because the value at the end of your lease, known as the residual value, is guaranteed.
 Therefore, if you make your payments and return the car in good condition and within your kilometre allowance, you can drop the keys and walk away.

 Downsides of leasing a car

 But leasing may also have disadvantages, like the fact that you will always have a monthly payment.
 When you own a car, at some point your loan will be paid off and your payments will cease.
 So while lease payments may be cheaper in the short term, they almost always are more expensive over time because they never stop as long as you keep getting a new vehicle every 2-4 years.

 The second drawback is that you have to return your car in roughly the same condition you bought it in.
 Most lease options allow for normal wear and tear during the term of your lease but may require certain items to be repaired or replaced if there is excess wear and tear.
 Ask your dealership to clarify what constitutes excess wear and tear as many have brochures available to help distinguish normal from excessive.